Financial Literacy Basics

 Total tax: approximately $11,000–$15,500 on $52,000 of gross 1099 income — a significantly higher effective rate than a W-2 employee earning the same gross would face, primarily because of self-employment tax.

 The same person, working as a W-2 employee at a salary of $52,000, would pay 7.65% in FICA (about $3,978) instead of 15.3% in self-employment tax.
 The employer would pay the matching half they would have paid if employed.
-This is the structural reason contractor rates are usually meaningfully higher than equivalent W-2 salaries — to compensate for what the contractor now bears alone.
+That's the structural reason contractor rates are meaningfully higher than equivalent W-2 salaries — to compensate for what the contractor now bears alone.

 Common misconceptions

-Misconception one: 1099 income is "untaxed."
-It is not.
-There is just no withholding.
+The first is the assumption that 1099 income is "untaxed."
+It isn't.
+There's just no withholding.
 The full tax is owed, with self-employment tax on top of income tax for contractor income.
 Treating 1099 income as untaxed leads to a serious tax surprise at filing time.

-Misconception two: I do not have to report income if I did not receive a 1099.
+The second is the idea that you don't have to report income if you didn't receive a 1099.
 All income must be reported regardless of whether a 1099 was issued.
-The $600 threshold is what triggers the payer's obligation to send a 1099 — it does not exempt the recipient from reporting smaller amounts.
+The $600 threshold is what triggers the payer's obligation to send a 1099 — it doesn't exempt the recipient from reporting smaller amounts.

-Misconception three: a 1099 worker can deduct anything as a business expense.
+The third is the belief that a 1099 worker can deduct anything as a business expense.
 The IRS has specific rules on what counts as a deductible business expense.
 The general standard is "ordinary and necessary" for the business.
-Personal expenses do not become deductible just because someone is self-employed.
+Personal expenses don't become deductible just because someone is self-employed.

 What research and experts say